-Subject to any extensions as provided in 11-4-2 of this Title, the approval of a preliminary plat shall be effective for a period of six (6) months from the date the preliminary plat is approved by the town council, at the end of which time the subdivider must have submitted a final subdivision plat for approval.
+Subject to any extensions as provided in 11-4-2 of this Title, the approval of a preliminary plat shall be effective for a period of six (6) months from the date the preliminary plat is approved by the Town Council, at the end of which time the subdivider must have submitted a final subdivision plat for approval.
 If a final plat is not submitted for approval within the six (6) month period following approval, the preliminary approval shall be void, and the applicant shall be required to submit a new preliminary plat for review and approval subject to the existing provisions of this code and all other applicable local, state, and federal requirements in effect at the time of the submission of the application.
 (Ord.
 22-06, 8-16-2022)

-CHAPTER 4 FINAL PLATS
+CHAPTER 4 FINAL PLAT

 SECTION: